formester/formester-site/content/blog/12-realistic-ways-to-make-money-online-in-2024.md

 Do you have a knack for storytelling or a passion for a particular niche?
 Start a blog and cultivate a following by consistently creating engaging content.
 Once you have a sizable audience, you can monetize your blog through advertising, affiliate marketing, or selling your own products or services.

 * **Learning:** There are countless online resources on content creation, SEO (Search Engine Optimization) and building a blog audience.
-Websites like Copyblogger or Neil Patel offer valuable insights and strategies.
+Websites like [Copyblogger](https://copyblogger.com/blog/) or [Neil Patel](https://neilpatel.com/blog/) offer valuable insights and strategies.
-* **Getting Started:** Choose a blogging platform like WordPress.com or Wix and focus on creating high-quality, informative, or entertaining content relevant to your niche.
+* **Getting Started:** Choose a blogging platform like [WordPress](https://wordpress.com) or [Wix](https://www.wix.com) and focus on creating high-quality, informative, or entertaining content relevant to your niche.
 Be patient, as building a loyal audience takes consistent effort and time.

 ## 4. Become a Virtual Assistant